-The NC Dept of Transport conducted an 18 month study on the QED (referred to here as UVF), here are some of the findings in their report:
+The North Carolina Dept of Transport conducted an 18 month study on the QED (referred to here as UVF); here are some of the findings in their report:

 “It is estimated that $10,000 was saved on this project using the QED/UVF technology in analytical and remobilization fees and three months’ worth of time savings.”
 ATC Cardno